LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 6. “Beth” by KISS – The ultimate irony is that KISS achieved their greatest chart success with a soft, reflective ballad, rather than the uncomplicated head-banging music that makes up most of their oeuvre.
 “Beth” started out as the flip side to “Detroit Rock City,” but quickly became the side most deejays were playing.

 7. “We Will Rock You” by Queen – This perennial favorite of sports stadiums and motivational speaker warm-ups, started out as the B-side to Queen’s “We Are the Champions.”
-On lasic Rock radio, one is hardly played without the other.
+On Classic Rock radio, one is hardly played without the other.

 8. “Colour My World” by Chicago – Why an American band wanted to use the British spelling of “color” may still be something of a mystery, but it’s obvious the band itself liked this song.
-They used as a B-side, not once, but twice – backing both “Beginnings” and “Make Me Smile.”
+They used it as a B-side, not once, but twice – backing both “Beginnings” and “Make Me Smile.”

-9. “Silver Springs” by Fleetwood Mac – When the band was recording their monster LP, Rumours, “Silver Springs was the last song cut from the album’s final line-up.
+9. “Silver Springs” by Fleetwood Mac – When the band was recording their monster LP, Rumours, “Silver Springs" was the last song cut from the album’s final line-up.
 To make it up to composer Stevie Nicks, the band used it as the flip side to the first single off that album “Go Your Own Way.”
 The song also became a staple of the group’s live shows.
 That in turn led to it finally becoming an A-side when Mac released it as a single off their live double-set, The Dance.

 10. “You Can’t Always Get What You Want” by the Rolling Stones – Okay, the A-side, “Honky Tonk Women,” is still the best-known side of this single, but as B-sides go, “You Can’t Always Get What You Want” is pretty damn good!